How to Quit Smoking

 Keep your mind busy - Read a book or magazine, listen to some music you love, do a crossword or Sudoku puzzle, or play an online game.

 Keep your hands busy - Squeeze balls, pencils, or paper clips are good substitutes to satisfy that need for tactile stimulation.

-Brush your teeth - The just-brushed, clean feeling can help get rid of cigarette cravings.
+Brush your teeth - The just-brushed, clean feeling can help banish cigarette cravings.

-Drink water - Slowly drink a large, cold glass of water.
+Drink water - Slowly drink a large glass of water.
 Not only will it help the craving pass, but staying hydrated helps minimize the symptoms of nicotine withdrawal.